Teresa Hulton (1890-1972)

 Although many local people were fond of the Attingham tenants, the Van Bergens, others were suspicious of the Dutch-American family.
 When two nephews came to visit the Van Bergens and took photographs of the view from the roof of Attingham many people thought that the boys were spies.

 Besides the hospital that had been set up in the house, other areas of the Attingham estate were put to use for the war effort.
 The War Office used the stables rent free as stabling for remounts.
 Mules were trained to send overseas to the Front.
-After the war, compensation was paid for dilapidations caused to the stables at Attingham and Cronkhill.
+In 1919 a detailed compensation claim for dilapidations caused to the stables at Attingham and Cronkhill was made for £584 10s 3d including £2 5s to ‘Renew linings to windows gnawed by mules.’ £500 was offered and the claim was settled.